-Everglades National Park is located in South West of Miami, and it is well known for a bunch of wild alligators.
-If you visit Everglades, I strongly recommend you to take airboat tour.
+Everglades National Park is located South West of Miami, and it is well known for a bunch of wild alligators.
+If you visit Everglades, I strongly recommend you take an airboat tour.
 The scenery was astonishing, and our guide was very knowledgeable about the wildlife and plants.
 We saw 2 alligators and even 3 wild raccoons!
 The ride was smooth but exhilarating.

 Captain Jack’s Airboat Tours